battre/autocomplete-attribute-explainer/README.md

-The [List of administrative divisions by country](https://en.wikipedia.org/wiki/List_of_administrative_divisions_by_country) by Wikipedia may help modelling the admin-areas.
+The [List of administrative divisions by country](https://en.wikipedia.org/wiki/List_of_administrative_divisions_by_country) by Wikipedia may help modeling the admin-areas.

 #### Advantages